MinaProtocol/mina/rfcs/0051-limit-zkapp-cmds-per-block.md

 memory over-consumption and taking over the network.
 To prevent this we have to ensure that at least the majority of the stakeholder upgrades as quickly as possible.

+Finally, the limit introduces an attack vector, where a malicious party can submit `limit + 1` zkApp commands and arbitrarily many more commands depending on them, so that they are guaranteed not to be included.
+They can set up arbitrarily high fees on these commands which won't be included in order to kick out other users' transactions from the mempool and increase the overall fees on the network.
+An attacker would have to pay the fees for all their included zkApp commands, but not for the skipped ones Then they can use another account to kick out their expensive transactions form the mempool.
+So conducting such an attack will still be costly, but not as costly as it should be.

 ## Rationale and alternatives